zefrenchwan/nodz/README.md

 * implementing graphs core definitions (central graph, nodes, links, etc)
 * random graphs with preferential attachment (Barabasi Albert) and GNP (fixed nodes size, links by probability)
 * basic stats: degree distribution, size, etc
+* gephi export for data type.
+Just enough to create data visualizations of graphs, **this is not a gexf library with all gexf features**

 ### Next features (working on it)

-* gexf PARTIAL import and export.
-Just enough to create data visualizations of graphs, **this is not a gexf library with all gexf features**
 * walkthroughs

 ### Features to implement one day